Skip to main content

 Enforce outcomes, not visible activity.
 Use a small set of checks such as response reliability, handoff completeness, meeting action closure, and documented decision rate, then coach or retrain before adding surveillance or extra meetings.
 Check your current practice for red flags like presence tracking, online-status pressure, or screenshot tools, which can measure activity more than outcomes and may discourage openness depending on method.

 Review it on a verified cadence and after meaningful operating changes, not only when people complain.
-Write the placeholder directly into the document as Add current review cadence after verification, then trigger an earlier review if you change tools, team structure, or escalation ownership.
+If the cadence is not verified yet, mark it as review cadence pending team-policy verification, then trigger an earlier review if you change tools, team structure, or escalation ownership.
 Each review should have an evidence pack with sampled threads, exception records, KPI notes, and a change log entry.

 Default to async for routine coordination, then use live discussion when the issue is urgent, blocked, or too complex to resolve well in writing alone.
 Effective teams usually use both, and even live meetings work better when the agenda is written first and the decisions are captured after.
 Check your last five meetings.
 If people needed the call just to discover context, you likely skipped the async step too early.